 I spent several days reviewing my journals, highlighting where the Lord seemed to be showing me some aspect of how he would have us move forward as a Board.
 I typed up the chronology, the stories, the Scriptures, the words spoken by friends, the essence of several weekend retreats with the Leadership Team, times when I sensed deep emotions of compassion and love for others, my frustrations and what I learned about myself and what I needed as a leader, the insight I gleaned from books I had read and key conversations with my husband and children.
 And then I prayerfully sought to distill it all into themes, grouping common elements.
 It was a prayerful process over several days and when I'd get stuck, I'd pray.
 And God brought the clarity I needed as I needed it.
 It was a very humbling experience because I was so aware of my need.
 And then it coalesced, just in time for me to share what I had discerned with the Board and listen to what the Lord had given them, and together we did our best to listen to each other and the Lord and make some decisions.
 We know that we won't discern perfectly, but we have confidence that we are proceeding according to his will, with his wisdom, and we anticipate that we'll make adjustments along the way.

 Waiting For The Unfolding

-God will ultimately reign and LOVE will actually prevail.
+God directs our paths and LOVE will prevail.
 God’s ways are not always our ways, and his timetable is not always ours.
-So we must settle into God’s ways of measuring time.
-Waiting for God’s will to unfold always means paying attention to what is happening right now before our eyes and seeing there the first rays of God’s glory.
-We wait patiently, actively watching for the signs that the One we are waiting for is coming.
+Waiting for God’s will to unfold always means paying attention to what is happening right now before our eyes.
+We wait patiently, actively watching for his wisdom to be revealed.